sgtb3/CL-Client-Server-Chat/README.txt

     Makefile:

         Command 'make' compiles the .java source files using the javac compiler.
-        Command 'make clean' will clean all auxilary .class files.
+        Command 'make clean' will clean all auxiliary .class files.

     user_pass.txt: